Abstraction

 Abstraction is the process of generalizing rules and concepts from specific examples, literal (real or concrete) signifiers, first principles, or other methods.
-The result of the process, an abstraction, is a concept that acts as a common noun for all subordinate concepts and connects any related concepts as a group, field, or category.
+The result of the process, an abstraction, is a concept that acts as a common noun for all subordinate concepts and connects any related concepts as a group, field or category.

 Abstractions and levels of abstraction play an important role in the theory of general semantics originated by Alfred Korzybski.
-Anatol Rapoport wrote "Abstracting is a mechanism by which an infinite variety of experiences can be mapped on short noises (words)."
-An abstraction can be constructed by filtering the information content of a concept or an observable phenomenon, selecting only those aspects which are relevant for a particular purpose.
+Anatol Rapoport wrote, "Abstracting is a mechanism by which an infinite variety of experiences can be mapped on short noises (words)."
+An abstraction can be constructed by filtering the information content of a concept or an observable phenomenon, selecting only those aspects that are relevant for a particular purpose.
 For example, abstracting a leather soccer ball to the more general idea of a ball selects only the information on general ball attributes and behavior, excluding but not eliminating the other phenomenal and cognitive characteristics of that particular ball.
 In a type–token distinction, a type (e.g., a 'ball') is more abstract than its tokens (e.g., 'that leather soccer ball').

 Origins

 Thinking in abstractions is considered by anthropologists, archaeologists, and sociologists to be one of the key traits in modern human behaviour, believed to have developed between 50,000 and 100,000 years ago.
 Its development is likely to have been closely connected with the development of human language, which (whether spoken or written) appears to both involve and facilitate abstract thinking.
-Max Müller suggests interrelationship between metaphor and abstraction in the development of thought and language.
+Max Müller suggests an interrelationship between metaphor and abstraction in the development of thought and language.